How do you choose the right materials for your insulation and sheath?

-Insulation and sheath are the components of a cable that protect the conductor.
+Insulation and sheath are the plastic components of a cable that protect the conductor.
 The insulation isolates the flow of electricity, and the sheath wraps around the outside of the cable to protect the conductors inside and enable electricity transmission.

 The choice of material used for insulation and sheath can have a significant impact on the overall performance of a cable, and there are a number of key factors to consider when choosing the right material for your application:

 - Do you have any special requirements concerning electrical performance?